dpretet/axi-crossbar/README.md

       all other dataphases are fully activated (WSTRBs=1)
     - Full-STRB mode transports the complete STRBs dataphases as driven by a master
     - Useful to save gate count
-- USER signal support
-    - Configurable for each channel (AW, AR, W, B, R)
-    - Common to all master/slave interfaces if activated
 - AXI or AXI4-Lite mode:
     - LITE mode: route all signals described in AXI4-lite specification
     - FULL mode: route all signals described by AXI4 specification